 So you’ve been using your heat pump happily and without any problem for a few years, but then just before your in-laws come to visit in the depths of winter, your heat pump fails.
 You’re stuck with snow on the ground, ice on the inside of your windows and you can see your breath in the bathroom.
 Not a recipe for a happy home!

-If you are lucky enough to get hold of a qualified engineer, you might be able to get the system up and running quickly, but the work could be expensive and there is no guarantee that a suitably qualified technician is available at short notice.
+If you are lucky enough to know yourself how a heat pump works, or you can get hold of a qualified engineer, you might be able to get the system up and running quickly, but the work could be expensive and there is no guarantee that a suitably qualified technician is available at short notice.

 How much does it cost for a repair to be carried out on your heat pump?